ZachBeta/slopcore_yaj_rpg/web/hack_the_planet.md

 ## open world game

+* colors are good, position and rotation are not, I think we tried to extract types to help that
 * consistent map
 * deno lint over eslint
 * we need to keep our test timeouts short